usertam/curriculum-vitae/main.typ

 #experience[Projects]

 #gh_item(
-  smallcaps("Résumé"),
+  smallcaps("Curriculum vitæ"),
   "Expressively written and typeset, readable like Markdown.", "May 2024",
   "usertam/resume"
 )[
-- This résumé is written in Typst, a declarative and markup-based domain-specific language.
+- This curriculum vitæ is written in Typst, a declarative and markup-based domain-specific language.
 - Built with Nix for reproducibility and custom fonts support.
 ]